On this page

 Or Ask a librarian if you need more information.

 Welcome back!
 We encourage SFU Alumni to continue their use of Library resources and services in their pursuit of life-long learning opportunities.
 See our Alumni guide to find out more.

 International Baccalaureate / Secondary school teachers and students

 The SFU Library also welcomes International Baccalaureate / Secondary school teachers and their students by offering library cards to students, as well as hosting class visits.
 Contact us in advance to find out more.

 UniverCity residents are welcome to use books and other library resources within the SFU Library branches at Burnaby (Bennett Library), Vancouver (Belzberg Library) and Surrey (SFU Surrey Library).

 In partnership with Mindset Social Innovation Foundation, the SFU Library is piloting the Community Scholar Program to provide leaders in charitable and non-profit organisations in British Columbia with access to the latest research and knowledge in their fields.

 The SFU Library's research help services are available in person at all three campuses as well as online.
 For research help day or night, start with Library research guides, created by librarian subject experts.

 Writing a term paper?
 The Assignment Calculator is a time management tool to help you break down your writing assignments into a series of steps -- and also provides links to more resources for every stage of the writing process.

 We also offer orientation and classes in Library research.
-Discover Your Library workshops are offered at the start of term to get you started, or see our Schedule of Library classes for listings of workshops offered by the Library, Student Learning Commons, and Research Commons.
+See our Schedule of Library classes for listings of workshops offered by the Library, Student Learning Commons, and Research Commons.